openhealthcare/opal/doc/docs/guides/releasing.md

 any badges in the project README are pointing at.

 1. Change the github default branch to be the new in development version

+1. Update the Opal website: Change the current release and development version on the homepage, and run `rake docs` to regenerate the documentation site with a new latest stable release version.

 1. Post to the Opal mailing list to announce the new release.